-Bridgewater Lakes is of State significance for its outstanding visual and scenic qualities in addition to the international importance as part of a Ramsar wetland site.
+16/10/2014-/-/---652(Part 1)Proposed C106gelgBridgewater Lakes is of state significanceState significance for its outstanding visual and scenic qualities in addition to the international importance as part of a Ramsar wetland site.

-The intersection of lakes, dunes, steep topography and wild coastline combine to make this landscape highly valued by the community.
+The intersection of lakes, dunes, steep topography and wild coastline combine to make this landscape highly valued by communities and professionals alikethe community.
 The landform is particularly noteworthy, with its combination of densely vegetated dunes adjacent to cleared pastures, the lakes, and occasional stands of trees.
-The undulating topography of Bridgewater Lakes and surrounds lends itself to fine views across cleared pastoral land.
+The undulating topography of Bridgewater Lakes and surrounds lends itself to fine fine views across cleared pastures pastoral land.

-The landscape has strong cultural and historic values.
-It was listed on the Register of the National Estate in 1980.
-The area is known for its Aboriginal cultural values that include rock shelters and ceremonial sites.
-It is reported that the first Aboriginal settlement discovered by Europeans in the Portland area was near the southern lake next to the road as it is formed in the present day.
+The landscape has strong cultural and historic associations values.
+It is was listed on the Register of the National Estate in 1980.
+The area is known for its Aboriginal cultural values including that include rock shelters and ceremonial sites, and it is believed that the first settlement.
+It is reported that the first Aboriginal settlement discovered by Europeans in the Portland area may have been was near the southern lake next to the southern lake.
+The Bridgewater Lakes are also significant as dune-blocked lakes fed by fresh groundwater, and the area is known for its caves of scientific and educational importance.
+The Great South West Walk passes through this landscape.road as it is formed in the present day.